Hand Tools

 Wood Species and Planing Characteristics

-An examination of wood behavior under plane blades, exploring how cellular structure and grain patterns create dramatically different planing results across species.
+An examination of wood behavior under plane blades - how cellular structure and grain patterns create dramatically different planing results across species, from butter-smooth cherry to treacherous figured maple.

 October 2, 2025